portellam/Obsidian-templates/README.md

 All the available templates are not designed to be perfect.
 They are intended to be used as a reference for any user to build on them, or to inspire when building new templates.

 # 3. Usage
-*OB_Templates* is not a vault template, this is simply a folder of templates to be added in your vault.
+*Obsidian Templates* is not a vault template, this is simply a folder of templates to be added in your vault.

 You can add the templates to your vault in different ways:
 1. Download the repository, extract the files and add to your vault.